-As most of the best things to do in Cancun are located outside of the hotel zone, expect your Cancun vacation to involve easy day trips to Mayan ruins, coastal towns, cenotes, and even theme parks.
+As most of the best things to do in Cancun are located outside of the hotel zone, expect your vacation to involve easy day trips from Cancun to Mayan ruins, coastal towns, cenotes, and even theme parks.

 If you’re going to pick one archaeological site to visit, make it Chichen Itza.
 This UNESCO World Heritage site is one of the largest Mayan cities ever built and recently named one of the Seven New Wonders of the World.

 Its temples, stadium, observatory and other buildings lie between four major cenotes which were the city’s sources of water.
 Today, you can walk right up to the most famous Cenote Sagrado, which was used to sacrifice people to the gods.

 Chichen Itza is about 2.5 hours from Cancun and Riviera Maya each way.
 You can stop in the town of Valladolid for lunch and swim in Cenote Samulá before returning to your resort.